-Prior to joining The Capital Group, she was a principal of The Moneta Group and CEO of Retirement Plan Services, now doing business as RPS Benefits, Inc. Laura earned her Bachelor of Science from the University of Notre Dame and her Master of Business Administration from Washington University of St. Louis.
+Prior to joining The Capital Group, she was a principal of The Moneta Group and CEO of Retirement Plan Services, now doing business as RPS Benefits, Inc. Laura earned her Bachelor of Science from the University of Notre Dame and her Master of Business Administration from Washington University in St. Louis.

 Laura supports the efforts of LoveU2Pieces because she views their services and support of families living with autism as an important and integral mission within the St. Louis community.